openlab-at-city-tech/openlab/wp-content/plugins/admin-commenters-comments-count/readme.txt

 == Changelog ==

+= 1.9 (2017-11-06) =
+* Bugfix: Explicitly set comment count font color to avoid style conflict with Akismet that resulted in gray text on dark gray background
+* Bugfix: Disable Akismet's version of the functionality since it is duplicative and interferes with author section layout
+* Change: Omit unnecessary `wp_register_style()` and instead provide all arguments to `wp_enqueue_style()`
+* Harden: Use 'esc_like()` on the pingback/trackback URL prior to use in queries
+* Bugfix: Use proper existing variable when searching for other pingbacks/trackbacks
+* Change: Omit unnecessary appending of '%' to author_url value in call to `get_comments_count()`
+* New: Add README.md
+* Change: Add GitHub link to readme
+* Change: Note compatibility through WP 4.9+
+* Change: Update copyright date (2018)
+* Change: Minor whitespace tweaks in unit test bootstrap

 = 1.8 (2017-03-04) =
 * Change: Adopt WP core style of showing pending comments in a red circle superscript to comments bubble icon